tkshill/Quarto/README.md

 **Affiliations**

 This app has no affiliation with the official Quarto game, and will never *ever* become any sort've profit-seeking venture based on the Quarto IP.
 This is strictly for educational and entertainment purposes.
-If you wish to purchase the official game (we high recommend it), you can do so [here](https://en.gigamic.com/game/quarto-classic) at the official Gigamic website.
+If you wish to purchase the official game (we highly recommend it), you can do so [here](https://en.gigamic.com/game/quarto-classic) at the official Gigamic website.

 # Contributing and Code of Conduct